Sarah R. Delano

 1838 Drift Road

 In 1951, Sarah married New Bedford native Stephen C. L. Delano, one of the founders of the Historic Area Committee that would eventually become WHALE in 1962 with a mission “to foster historic preservation and continued use of the city’s architectural heritage, so to balance community and economic vitality in New Bedford.”
-New Bedford had lost its whaling and textile industries, and WHALE’s focused on rehabilitation of the waterfront at first.
+New Bedford had lost its whaling and textile industries, and WHALE focused on rehabilitation of the waterfront at first.

 When Stephen was WHALE’s vice president and next in line to be president, he recommended instead Sarah for the job.
-In 1966, Sarah became WHALE’s president for 16 years through 1982 and led WHALE’s preservation efforts.
+In 1966, Sarah became WHALE’s president.
+She served as president for 16 years through 1982 and led WHALE’s preservation efforts.
 During her first years as president, WHALE tried to preserve and restore the Waterfront District before other groups could demolish and rebuild there.
 By 1978, WHALE’s list of saved buildings included the Double Bank Building, the Rodman Candleworks, and the Sundial Building.
 Under Sarah’s leadership, the Waterfront Historic District, lined with cobblestone streets and period lighting, became a National Historic Landmark on its way to becoming the New Bedford Whaling National Historical Park.

 Sarah’s influence extended beyond the city of New Bedford.
 The Sarah R. Delano Preservation Awards are given annually by WHALE to individuals or groups “that have made outstanding contributions to the rehabilitation, restoration and interpretation of the historic character and environment of Greater New Bedford.”